design-first/system-runtime/README.md

 [![Coverage Status](https://coveralls.io/repos/github/system-sdk/system-runtime/badge.svg?branch=master)](https://coveralls.io/github/system-sdk/system-runtime?branch=master)
 [![devDependency Status](https://david-dm.org/system-sdk/system-runtime/dev-status.svg)](https://david-dm.org/system-sdk/system-runtime#info=devDependencies)

-## What is Runtime ?
+## What is System Runtime ?

 #### a System Runtime Environment

 [JSON](http://json.org) is traditionnaly used to represent data.
 We use this format to store the model, components and methods of your application.
-Runtime can run JSON that contains your application as a SRE (System Runtime Environment).
+System Runtime can run JSON that contains your application as a SRE (System Runtime Environment).

-Runtime has APIs to serialize your system into JSON.
+System Runtime has APIs to serialize your system into JSON.
 This JSON can be then imported and executed in a client or server application.

-## How works Runtime ?
+## How works System Runtime ?

-Runtime executes your JSON client and server side.
+System Runtime executes your JSON client and server side.

-#### Runtime APIs
+#### System Runtime APIs

-Use Runtime APIs to create your application:
+Use System Runtime APIs to create your application:

 ```js
 // create an app